Dharaneesh20/Git-PPM-Assistant-AI/README.md

 2. 📺 Check the real-time output display for detailed error messages
 3. 📚 Refer to Git documentation for specific command help

+## 🤝 Contributing

+Feel free to contribute to this project by:
+- 🐛 Reporting bugs
+- 💡 Suggesting new features
+- 🔧 Submitting pull requests
+- 📖 Improving documentation

 ## 📄 License